MJZSoft/Procedural_Modelling_CPP/README.md

 1) sudo apt-get update

--This will update your apt database to the most recent available packages.
+- This will update your apt database to the most recent available packages.

 2) sudo apt-get install build-essential